LittleLerry/llvm-itargets-pass/Readme.md

 ## Integrated into AFLGO

+Please note that this part has been intergrated into AFLGO, which means that some depricated methods may be invoked.

-## Build and Test llvm-itargets-pass
+## Build and test llvm-pass-itargets

 First you need to properly install the original version of aflgo.
 Then, replace the whole `/instrument` and `/example` with the two directories in this project.
 Then you want to recomplie the `aflgo-clang`,